realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Make time travels persistent

 See [here](#persistent--non-persistent-time-travels).
 For this option to take effect, it is required that the _Save secondary settings on SD_ is checked as well, and an SD card is present.
 Time travel data is only ever stored on SD, never in internal flash memory.

+#### Hardware settings

+##### &#9654; Reverse AM/PM like in parts 2/3

+If this is checked, the TCD will reverse the AM and PM lights, as seen in parts 2 and 3 of the Series.
+This is under "hardware settings" as it requires attaching the labels in a different manner.

 ## Appendix B: Time zones